k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

 - Source: Python code (Quality metrics.ipynb) to evaluate 19 particular metrics, details under "Usage Instructions".
 - Data: contains the files with the actual data
-  -  metric_definitions_and_results.pdf, detailed definition tables for quality metrics and data items, as well as underlying guideline rules (+ comparison of five phrasing guidelines), explanations of statistical interpretations, and results in effects sizes comparing the five template systems with free text.
-  -  two sunburst diagrams "QualityAttributes.png" and "RulesPerGuideline.png" illustrating the attribution of evaluated metrics to quality attributes and the conformance to phrasing guidelines as described in "metric_definitions_and_results.pdf"
+  -  metric_definitions.pdf, detailed definition tables for quality metrics and data items, as well as analysis results that establish the ground truth for a quality review of four sample requiremts phrased in different notations (free, EARS, MASTER)  -  two sunburst diagrams "QualityAttributes.png" and "RulesPerGuideline.png" illustrating the attribution of evaluated metrics to quality attributes and the conformance to phrasing guidelines as described in "metric_definitions_and_results.pdf"
   - TemplateComparisonAnalytics.xlsx, the workbook contains several different data sheets
     - a sheet per document phrasing variant named after the document (FLEX, CS_E_50, ECSS_E60-30, TSS, EVS) and 5 random groups (Random1, ..) and the respective template System (free, EARS, MASTER, AdvEARS, boilerplates (DODT), SPIDER)